nats-io/java-nats-examples/js-multi-tool/README.md

 ```shell
 ...
 JsMulti -s nats://localhost:4222 -u sub -a PubSync -lf -d 3 -n individual -rf 10000 -j 0 -m 100000
 ```

+## Producer / Consumer Examples

+Look at the java programs `src/main/java/io/nats/jsmulti/examples`

+`Producer.java` demonstrates how to build a simple main to produce messages (publish).
+`Consumer.java` demonstrates how to build a simple main to consume messages (subscribe).

+These are provided as customization examples.
+They also have instructions on how to run them.